josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 </CalloutPlusQuote>

 One of my personal favorite questions: “_what would make somebody successful in this role_?”
 It's open-ended, and hopefully, the answer describes you.
 If so, you can give a little nudge on that.
-But either way, it helps you understand the job, and the company's expectations.
+But either way, it helps you understand the job, the company's expectations, and how you'll be evaluated.

 ### Be prepared to talk salary